movementlabsxyz/MIP/MIP/MIP-60/README.md

 Special care should be taken to ensure that the relayer is not compromised (multisig?).

 Even if the relayer is not compromised, it is hard to guarantee that the relayer will relay each event within a fixed time bound.
-- First, the relayer uses a network to relay the information.
-The network can be slow or congested.
+1. The network can be slow or congested.
-- Second, the relayer submits a transaction (to mint the assets on the target chain) to the mempool of the target chain.
-The target chain may be congested or slow, or the relayer's transaction may be low priority.
+2. the relayer submits a transaction (to mint the assets on the target chain) to the mempool of the target chain.
+The target chain may be down, congested or slow, or the relayer's transaction may be low priority.
-- Third, the relayer must cover the cost of submitting transactions on the target chain.
+3. the relayer must cover the cost of submitting transactions on the target chain.
 If the relayer's funds are low (or gas price is high), the relayer may not be able to submit the transaction.

 ## Security